nuts-foundation/nuts-node/docs/pages/deployment/storage-configuration.rst

 SQL database
 ************

-By default, storage SQLite will be used in a file called ``sqlite.db`` in the configured data directory.
+Supported SQL databases are SQLite, Postgres, and MySQL.
+SQLite is discouraged in production environments.
-This can be overridden by configuring a connection string in ``storage.sql.connection``.
+The database can be configured by setting a connection string in ``storage.sql.connection``.
-Other supported SQL databases are Postgres and MySQL.
+For development, a SQLite database (``sqlite.db``) will be created in the data directory iff ``strictmode=false`` and no connection string is configured.

 Connection strings must be in the following format: